Family Fun Twin Cities Winter Survival Guide

 4306 Upton Ave S, Minneapolis, MN 55410

-Come in from the cold, hang up your boat and start exploring at any of these highly kid-friendly museums:
+Come in from the cold, hang up your coat and start exploring at any of these highly hands-on museums in the Minneapolis-St Paul metro:

 Minneapolis Institute of Art